cultuurnet/udb3-search-service/readme.md

 With this approach the only side effect of migrating is that users might get some outdated search results while the new indexation is happening.

+### JSON document structure

+The structure of the JSON documents in ElasticSearch for events, places and organizers is different from the JSON-LD structure in UDB3.

+This is intentional, because we might have to index a field with multiple analyzers and/or make changes to the data structure before indexing.

+So the JSON-LD returned by SAPI3 in HTTP responses is not the JSON document that's indexed inside ElasticSearch.
+Instead, we also index the original JSON-LD as an un-analyzed field and use that to return the original JSON-LD in HTTP responses.